Lake Eyre Basin Intergovernmental Agreement

 Second Review of the Agreement

-The Department of Agriculture and Water Resources is coordinating public consultation on the second review of the Lake Eyre Basin Intergovernmental Agreement on behalf of the Lake Eyre Basin jurisdictions.
+The Department of Agriculture and Water Resources conducted public consultation on the second review of the Lake Eyre Basin Intergovernmental Agreement (link is external) on behalf of the Lake Eyre Basin jurisdictions.

 - River Flows Policy